CL-154-class cruiser: Overview

 The CL-154 class was the final attempt to build a "super-Atlanta-class cruiser" by replacing the Atlanta's 5-inch/38-caliber gun with the new 5-inch/54-caliber Mark 16 gun.
 The new gun had a higher rate of fire and a longer range than the 38-caliber gun, and fired a heavier and more destructive projectile; the only downside to the new gun was a heavier mount, faster barrel wear, and greater crew fatigue if forced into manually loading.
 It was slated for installation in the projected Montana-class battleships, and its developer, the Navy's Bureau of Ordnance / BuOrd desired to find additional applications for it.
 A light cruiser installation for the new gun similar in design to the Atlanta class was naturally attractive to BuOrd.

+The Atlanta class

+The 1936 Second London Naval Treaty imposed limits that resulted in the Atlanta class with the 5-inch/38-caliber gun dual purpose rapid fire main gun battery, the first such ship in the Navy.

 The CLD

 The first attempt to design a super-Atlanta using the 5-inch/54-caliber Mark 16 gun was the "Cruiser-Destroyer", or CLD of 1938.
 The name reflected an intended minor role of the Atlanta class as a destroyer flotilla leader.
 The design study ended in 1940 without any ships started due to more pressing priorities.
 The "ship characteristics" resulting from the study would be almost identical to that of the later CL-154 design.